Ankr-network/ankr-docs/README.md

    2. When tested and ready, deploy to `PROD` available to general public.
 4. Click the green `Run workflow` button right below the chosen values.

-## GitFlow
+## Gitflow

-Currently, we're using the following GitFlow:
+Currently, we're using the following Gitflow:

 1. Create a feature branch from the `develop` folder.
 2. Work on the documentation for the feature.